Overview

 It can be normal to experience sadness, grief, or a low mood from time to time.
 However, as the American Psychiatric Association emphasizes, occasional sadness is not the same as depression.
 To receive a diagnosis,1 clinical depression must persist for a significant amount of time, cause distress or disruption to life, and include specific symptoms, such as apathy or a lack of interest in previously enjoyed activities.

-Depressive disorders are a class of diagnosable mood disorders, including the following:
+Other specified depressive disorders are a class of diagnosable mood disorders, including the following disorders:

 • Disruptive mood dysregulation disorder